bben1/Automatic-fundamental-investment-valuation/README.md

 2)	Learn about the challenges faced when applying financial practises in a technological context.

-I decided to format both of the tools as classes because for the following reasons:
+I decided to implement the tools in class format for the following reasons:

 -	Easily integrate these tools with other projects, such as the portfolio optimisation bot.